 The Bump and Grind Trail - Greater Palm Springs, California

-Found in Palm Desert, one of Greater Palm Springs nine cities, the Bump and Grind Trail covers four miles of mountainous terrain and ideal for those wanting a moderate cycle, with some steep inclines, that turn into a long double track climb to the top of the mountain.
-Once at the highest vantage point of the trail, riders can relax and take in the scenic views of the Coachella Valley which span as far as the eye can see.
+Found in Palm Desert, one of Greater Palm Springs's nine cities, the Bump and Grind Trail covers four miles of mountainous terrain and is ideal for those wanting a moderate cycle, with some steep inclines, that turns into a long double-track climb to the top of the mountain.
+Once at the highest vantage point of the trail, riders can relax and take in the scenic views of the Coachella Valley which spans as far as the eye can see.

 Golden Triangle - Pittsburgh, Pennsylvania

 Pittsburgh is a cyclist's paradise, with adventurous trails that spread for 335 miles across two states straight down to Washington, DC.
 The Great Allegheny Passage stretches for 150 miles into Pittsburgh, making use of old rail lines to create a trail for the true adventurers is 309 miles along the Great Allegheny Passage located on abandoned railroad beds and then joins the Canal Towpath in the heart of the C&O Canal National Park.
 It’s actually a combination of two scenic trails.
 The tour has been taking place for 11 years and aids visitors to explore Pittsburgh and the Great Allegheny Passage by bike.